Lancaster County Prison: History

+Present day

 With over 5,000 admissions each year (and a similar number of discharges), Lancaster County Prison currently has beds for over 950 inmates, but has the capacity to accommodate more if needed.

 The majority of those currently detained are imprisoned pending trial, the remaining 40% having already been sentenced.
 Prior to 2013, sentenced inmates were charged $10 per day for their incarceration, under the Lancaster County Prison "prisoner cost recovery program", in operation since 1995.
 Since that time there has been a flat fee of thirty dollars collected at intake or billed to the inmate if they haven't any cash on hand.